adwise-fiu/Level-Site-PPDT/README.md

     kubectl apply -f k8/level_sites

 You will then need to wait until all the level sites are launched.
 To verify this, please run the following command.
-Be sure to run the logs command to confirm the level-sites are up.
+All the pods that say level_site should have a status _running_.

     kubectl get pods

+It does take time for the level-site to be able to accept connections.
+Run the following command on a level-site, and wait for an output saying `Ready to accept connections`

     kubectl logs -f <LEVEL-SITE-POD>

-All the pods that say level_site should have a status _running_.

 After verifying that all the pods are running properly, the next step is to start the server site.
 To do this, run the following command.

     kubectl apply -f k8/server_site

-Then, when it's finished working properly we are ready to launch the client.
-To verify that the server site is finished running, use the following command and wait until the status of the server site pod says _completed_.
+To verify that the server site is finished running, use the following commands to confirm the server_site is _running_ and check the logs to confirm we see `Training Successful` for all the level-sites.

     kubectl get pods
     kubectl logs -f <SERVER-SITE-POD>